Dimercel/listopia/README.md

 #### find-index `(pred list &optional (default nil))`

-The find-index function takes a predicate and a list and returns the index of the first element in the list satisfying the predicate, or DEFAULT if there is no such element.
+The `find-index` function takes a predicate and a LIST and returns the index of the first element in the list satisfying the predicate, or DEFAULT if there is no such element.

 ```common-lisp
 (find-index #'keywordp '(1 :foo 3)) ;; => 1